BramP33/Holiday-blackbox/Software/README.md

 - Button-driven e-paper UI with a PNG mock display for desktop development.
 - Lightweight Flask web UI (`/photos`, `/videos`, `/`) with pagination and downloads.
 - Optional access-point mode powered by NetworkManager helpers.
+- On-device transcription and keyword indexing (scheduled overnight, with a manual "Index now" trigger on the info screen).

 ## Hardware Targets
 - Raspberry Pi 5 (Raspberry Pi OS Lite, 64-bit recommended).